Graph-to-local limit for the nonlocal interaction equation: Preliminaries on graphs, gradient structures, and main results

 The localisation outlined in the introduction provides in the limit a kinetic relation depending on a tensor, $\bbT$.
 More precisely, the general form is

 for a tensor $\bbT:\Rd\to\Rd\times\Rd$ Borel measurable, continuous, symmetric, and uniformly elliptic, cf.~Proposition~\ref{prop:tensor_uniqueness}.

 As aforementioned, in \cite{Lisini_ESAIM2009}, the author focuses on the case $v=-\nabla (F'(u)+V)$ and provides a well-posedness theory in an \textit{equivalent} Wasserstein space.
-Indeed, Lisini considers the Riemannian metric on $\Rd$ induced by $\bbT^{-1}$ (uniformly elliptic and bounded)
+Indeed, he considers the Riemannian metric on $\Rd$ induced by $\bbT^{-1}$ (uniformly elliptic and bounded)

 and the corresponding Wasserstein distance is

 This is equivalent to the dynamical version, for $\varrho_0,\varrho_1\in \calP_2(\R_\bbT^d)$,

 being